oneapi-src/oneDNN/src/gpu/nvidia/README.md

 ### Reorder

 The `cudnnTransform` function is the equivalent of oneDNN reorder function.
-However, there are some limitations when using SYCL_API-DNN reorder on Nvidia
+However, there are some limitations when using reorder on Nvidia
 GPU:

 * Per dimension scaling is not supported (a single alpha and beta value is